 Florida law recognizes two categories of insurance bad faith claims: first-party and third-party.

 First-party bad faith claims are legal actions customers bring against their own insurance companies.
 Policyholders sue insurers that don’t make a good faith attempt to pay a claim.
 Florida litigants who believe they are victims of insurance bad faith may pursue legal action under the state’s insurance bad faith statute, which requires insurance carriers to act fairly and honestly when investigating and adjusting claims, regardless of the insurer’s financial interest in not paying a claim.

-At Dolman Law Group, we commonly represent clients in one of the following insurance bad faith scenarios:
+At Sibley Dolman Gipe Accident Injury Lawyers, PA, we commonly represent clients in one of the following insurance bad faith scenarios:

 - An insurance company refuses to settle a claim.
 Florida law allows residents to sue insurers that don’t make a good faith attempt to pay legitimate claims.
 In the typical case, carriers refuse to settle despite clear evidence the claim is valid.

 - The carrier delays paying a settlement.
 Residents may also bring an insurance bad faith action when an insurer unnecessarily delays processing or paying insurance benefits.

 - The insurer pays policyholders without providing an accompanying statement.
 The printed statement must explain the payments provided, so that the insurance customer knows whether they have received all of the benefits available under the policy.